moevteam/moev-tech-test/README.md

 ## Repository setup

-Run `npm install` to install the dependencies
+Run `npm install` to install the dependencies in both the frontend and backend directories

+Run `npm run dev` to launch the application frontend (from /frontend)

-Run `npm run dev` to launch the application
+Run `npm run dev` to launch the application backend (from /backend)

 ## Interview instructions